Close

 “Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is easy, and My burden is light.”

 I’ve read this passage dozens of times, but it strikes a different chord when I’m in a place of need.
 I’ve prayed specifically for rest, gentleness and refreshment – exactly what Jesus offers.
-But how do I get there?
+But how do we get there?

 I’m learning that rest is a choice.
 My current pattern is to bow to the tyrants of productivity and busyness, attempting to keep up with the world.
 But the world doesn’t stop.
 I have to choose to go against the grain.
 I’ve been told that Sabbath keeping is more of an art than a science, and I’m not sure what to expect.
 In faith I have asked God to teach me how to experience His rest.
 Change begins with a single step, and I’m ready to make it.